gautamkrishnar/tcso/README.md

 If you are experiencing any bugs, don’t forget to open a [new issue](https://github.com/gautamkrishnar/tcso/issues/new).
 Please don’t forget to mention the language name.

 ### License
-This project is licensed under GPL3.0 licence.
+This project is licensed under MIT licence.
+The source code of the works created from this project need not to be made public.

 ### Liked it?
 Hope you liked this project, please don't forget to give it a star :star: